Desperate Search For Survivors After India Glacier Disaster - UrduPoint

 Desperate Search For Survivors After India Glacier Disaster

-Indian rescue workers battled through tonnes of rock and mud Tuesday searching for survivors in a choked Himalayan tunnel after a deadly flood -- apparently triggered by a glacial burst -- smashed through two mountain dam projects
+Indian rescue workers struggled Tuesday to dig away tonnes of rocks and mud to reach survivors in a choked Himalayan tunnel more than two days after a devastating flash flood likely triggered by a glacial burst

-Tapovan (APP - UrduPoint / Pakistan Point News - 9th Feb, 2021 ) :Indian rescue workers battled through tonnes of rock and mud Tuesday searching for survivors in a choked Himalayan tunnel after a deadly flood -- apparently triggered by a glacial burst -- smashed through two mountain dam projects.
+Tapovan, India, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2021 ) :Indian rescue workers struggled Tuesday to dig away tonnes of rocks and mud to reach survivors in a choked Himalayan tunnel more than two days after a devastating flash flood likely triggered by a glacial burst.

-More than 170 people were still missing, two days after a wall of water and debris hurtled down a valley in the northern state of Uttarakhand, destroying bridges and roads, hitting two hydroelectric power plants and killing 31.
+More than 170 people were still missing after a wall of water and debris hurtled down a valley in the northern state of Uttarakhand on Sunday morning, destroying bridges and roads, hitting two hydroelectric power plants and killing at least 32 people.

+The disaster has been blamed on rapidly melting glaciers in the Himalayan region caused by global warming.

-Most of those missing were employees at two of the many hydro plants being built around Uttarakhand, home to soaring Himalayan peaks and the sources of the Ganges river.
+Most of those missing were employees at two of the many hydro plants being built around Uttarakhand, a mountainous and ecologically fragile state slightly smaller than Switzerland.

 Hundreds of rescue workers were involved in the operation across the state, using helicopters equipped with surface-penetrating high-definition cameras, as well as sniffer dogs.

-On Tuesday the focus was attempting to locate and extract 34 workers who were in a network of tunnels when the 20-metre-high (70-foot) barrage of icy water and debris roared through on Sunday morning.
+On Tuesday the focus was attempting to locate and extract 34 workers who rescuers hoped were still alive in air pockets in a tunnel system filled with icy water and debris.

-Workers toiled all night and police official Banudutt Nair, in charge of the rescue operation, told AFP he believed that there were air pockets where the employees could still be alive.

-"Forty-eight hours have passed and it has become a race against time.
-We hope they survive but there's been no contact so far," army rescuer Vivek Sahai said.

-Giant floodlights lit up one entrance late Monday as a huge excavator slowly extracted the sludge which rescuers then sifted through.

-Nearby, workers used heavy machinery to remove giant boulders from the road blocking the way to the second power plant, Rishi Ganga, where 35 people were missing.
+Workers toiled throughout the day and as darkness fell the operation was ongoing.

+"We are trying to clear the slush inside the tunnel but it has been difficult," said rescue official P.K.
+Tiwari.

+"We are trying to use drones and other tools to get a clearer picture of the situation inside."
+Meanwhile, up to 40 staff at a second power plant remain missing.

 The plant was obliterated and is now a wasteland thickly coated with viscous grey mud.
-At a nearby village, four bodies were recovered on Tuesday including that of a policeman.
+At a nearby village, four bodies -- including that of a policeman -- as well as a severed arm were found, officials said.

-Building projects crisscross highly-seismic Uttarakhand state despite warnings from scientists about the impact on its ecologically fragile hills and valleys.

 "We just kept telling each other -- come what may, we must not let go of the rods," he said from his hospital bed.